Seldom-SE/archipelago_terraria_client/README.md

 * Randomize multiple singleplayer or multiplayer Terraria worlds between each other
 * Randomize Terraria with entirely separate games

-## Important Known Issue

-For achievements to work, the mod needs to be loaded twice.
-Whether you enabled the mod, causing a reload, or the game loaded the mod upon startup, you must click Workshop > Manage Mods > Force Reload.

-If you're experienced with Terraria modding, advice about this bug would be appreciated.
-Search for `On.Terraria.Achievements.AchievementCondition.Complete +=`, and you'll find the code enabling the bug.
-If you copy that statement into an empty mod, it exhibits the same problem.
-You can ping me on the [Archipelago Discord](https://discord.gg/8Z65BR2) `@Seldom`.

 ## Usage

 ### For the Terraria player